Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Added conditional in moveMonsterRandomly which allows movement by flying enemies even if they move on top of a trap
 - Added EvilShadow enemy
 - Added AbyssalSummoner enemy and corresponding accompanying AbyssalMaw trap

+8/4/:

+- Added universal support for getFacingDirectionRelativeTo
+- Wisps now use getFacingDirectionRelativeTo to determine their shooting direction